(be LIN oh stat)

 - Antineoplastic Agent, Histone Deacetylase (HDAC) Inhibitor

-Histone deacetylase (HDAC) inhibitor which catalyzes acetyl group removal from protein lysine residues (of histone and some nonhistone proteins).
+Belinostat is a histone deacetylase (HDAC) inhibitor which catalyzes acetyl group removal from protein lysine residues (of histone and some nonhistone proteins).
 Inhibition of histone deacetylase results in accumulation of acetyl groups, leading to cell cycle arrest and apoptosis.
 Belinostat has preferential cytotoxicity toward tumor cells versus normal cells.

-~114 L/m2 (Steele, 2011); mean volume of distribution approaches total body water
+~114 L/m2 (Steele 2011); mean volume of distribution approaches total body water

 Hepatic; predominantly via UGT1A1, also by CYP2A6, CYP2C9, and CYP3A4 to the amide and acid metabolites